How can I get notifications of new additions to the list?

 Why are there more Cargo ID #'s than Confirmed kills?

-There are a few reasons for this, but it boils down to two main things: first, some people are on the list and given Cargo ID #'s but not counted towards senior officer kills (dishonorable mentions and oligarchs); second, sometimes I mess up and need to remove someone from the list - but I try not to reuse ID #'s.
+There are a few reasons for this, but it boils down to two main things: first, some people are on the list and given Cargo ID #'s but not counted towards senior officer kills (dishonorable mentions, oligarchs, milbloggers, etc.); second, sometimes we mess up and need to remove someone from the list.
+For the sake of full transparency and accountability, we never remove them from the site.
+Instead we tag them as "Corrected", which removes them from the senior officer counts.

 To give you a bit more detail:

-1) As mentioned above, Cargo IDs are issued when I start investigating an individual, not when they are confirmed.
-So I have several Cargo IDs that have been "under investigation" for some time, but are not on the public list.
-Either I have a partial (or no name), I'm not positive on their rank, or I'm waiting to find further confirmation that they are actually dead.
+1) As mentioned above, Cargo IDs are issued when we start investigating an individual, not when they are confirmed.
+So we have several Cargo IDs that have been "under investigation" for some time, but are not on the public list.
+Either we have a partial (or no name), we aren't positive on their rank, or we're waiting to find further confirmation that they are actually dead.

 2) Not everyone who gets a Cargo ID # is a senior officer.
-I include notable kills, deaths, and even sometimes extreme wounds.
+We include other notable kills or deaths.
 They are people who are either famous or have some sort of significance to the war effort, or Russian society.
-Because they are not senior officers, I don't include them in the statistics.
+Because they are not senior officers, we don't include them in the officer statistics.

 How do you confirm these kills?

-This is probably the question I'm asked the most.
+This is probably the question we get most often.
 It's tough to answer this in detail because the process varies so much between officers.

 The easiest ones: There are several activists and journalists in Russia that physically visit graveyards and report on recent military graves.
 These are usually as easy as translating the name, identifying the rank from the image on the grave, and running some quick Google/Yandex searches to figure out their unit.

 The easy ones: Various Russian and Ukrainian telegram channels tend to report on these sorts of deaths.
-They are usually reliable, but not what I consider enough for a full confirmation.
-In these instances I usually do much the same Google/Yandex searching as above until I'm able to find enough sources that agree the deaths are real.
+They are usually reliable, but not what we consider enough for a full confirmation.
+In these instances we usually do much the same Google/Yandex searching as above until we're able to find enough sources that agree the deaths are real.
 Often this also involves finding their picture and unit information, as the primary sources don't usually mention them.

 The hard ones: These are usually the reports from the Armed Forces of Ukraine, or one of the Ukrainian intel agencies.
-More often than not, they will simply say something like "we killed 3 Colonels in Mariupol today".
-I usually start this sort of search by figuring out what units are active in the region, and cross my fingers that there is public information about those units' command structure.
-When there inevitably isn't, I usually start combing through the list of Russian troops in Ukraine that was released by the Ukrainian intel early in the war.
-Sometimes that gives names that I can dig further on.
-If not, I have to look for any recent articles about those units and hope to get lucky finding an appropriate name I can dig on.
-If I still come up empty, I save the report into my "keep an eye out for any other info" folder.
-Sometimes I get lucky in a week or two and a funeral announcement with the proper rank and unit is made.
+More often than not, they will simply say something akin to "we killed 3 Colonels in Mariupol today".
+We usually start this sort of search by figuring out what units are active in the region, and cross our fingers that we have collected information about that unit's command structure.
+If not, we have to look for any recent articles about those units and hope to get lucky finding an appropriate name we can dig on.
+If we still come up empty, we save the report into our database to "keep an eye out for any other info".
+Sometimes we get lucky in a week or two and a funeral announcement with the proper rank and unit is made.
 Sometimes not.